Hoher Freschen is the highest mountain of the Freschen Group, the subgroup that forms the southwest corner of the Bregenzerwald

 The Valüra Ridge is not recommended for going down.
 You would spend far too much time looking at your feet rather than the splendid vistas.
 Therefore, go straight on at the summit, and trace your way back down via the Freschenhaus, with terrific views of the mountains to the south: Silvretta

 You cannot go wrong: the track is obvious and the hut soon in full view, provided the sight is clear.
 If not, there are plenty of sign posts.

 At the hut, continue straight on to the Lusbühel Saluveralpe (1'610m / 5'282ft).
 There, turn right and down to the Pöpiswiesalpe, from where you walk the same 10km back to the car park that you walked earlier on your way up.

-This map —unfortunately with annoying ads— shows the entire route quite well.
+—unfortunately with annoying ads— shows the entire route quite well.